 Hypoplasia refers to a lack of cells in an organ or tissue.
 It can cause a range of different symptoms depending on where in the body it occurs.
+It typically affects how tissues or organs function.

 Many conditions involve hypoplasia.
 A person with one of these conditions may experience difficulty with using a certain part of their body.